dart-lang/language/working/1426-extension-types/feature-specification.md

 viewed as having an extension type.
 By soundness, the run-time type of `o` will be a subtype of the on-type of `E`.*

-The run-time representation of a type argument which is a non-protected extension type `E` (respectively
+The run-time representation of a type argument which is an extension type `E` (respectively
 <code>E<T<sub>1</sub>, ..
 T<sub>k</sub>></code>)
 is the corresponding instantiated on-type.

-*This means that a non-protected extension type and the underlying on-type are considered as being the same type at run time.
+*This means that an extension type and the underlying on-type are considered as being the same type at run time.
 So we can freely use a cast to introduce or discard the extension type, as the static type of an instance, or as a type argument in the static type of a data structure or function involving the extension type.*

-The run-time representation of a type argument which is a protected extension type `E` (respectively
-<code>E<T<sub>1</sub>, ..
-T<sub>k</sub>></code>)
-is an identification of `E` (respectively
-<code>E<T<sub>1</sub>, ..
-T<sub>k</sub>></code>).

-*In particular, it is not the same as the run-time representation of the corresponding on-type.
-This is necessary in order to maintain that the on-type and the protected extension type are unrelated.*

-*For a protected extension type `E`, with a data structure or function where `E` occurs as a subterm in the type (that is, as a type argument, a return type, or a parameter type), a cast that tries to introduce or discard the protected extension type will fail at run time.*

-*In the non-protected case this treatment may appear to be unsound.
+*This treatment may appear to be unsound.
 However, it is in fact sound: Let `E` be a non-protected extension type with on-type `T`.
 This implies that `void Function(E)` is represented as `void Function(T)` at run-time.
 In other words, it is possible to have a variable of type `void Function(T)` that refers to a function object of type `void Function(E)`.
 This seems to be a soundness violation because `T <: E` and not vice versa, statically.
 However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `E` at run time.
 There is no soundness issue, because the added discipline of a non-protected extension type is voluntary.*

 A type test, `o is U`, and a type cast, `o as U`, where `U` is or contains an extension type, is performed at run time as a type test and type cast on the run-time representation of the extension type as described above.

-*Note that `U` cannot be a protected extension type, because the expression would then be a compile-time error, but it could contain a protected extension type, e.g., `myList is List<nat>`.*

 ## Discussion

-### Casting to a protected extension type

-We could use the following mechanism to enable casts to a protected extension type to succeed at run time:

-Assume that `E` is a protected extension type that declares a `bool get verifyThis` getter.

-If such a getter exists, then the execution of a type cast `c` of the form `o as E` proceeds as follows: First, a cast `o as T` is executed, where `T` is the instantiated on-type corresponding to `E`.
-If this cast succeeds then `this` is bound to `o` and `verifyThis` is evaluated to an object `o1`.
-If `o1` is the true object then `c` completes normally and yields `o`; otherwise `c` encounters a dynamic type error.

-*This implies that it is possible to execute `verifyThis` as declared in `E` in a situation where `this` is bound to an object that has not necessarily been returned by a constructor in `E`, and which isn't guaranteed to make `verifyThis` return true.
-In other words, this seems to be a violation of the discipline associated with protected extension types, because that object "isn't worthy of being `this` for the execution of any code in `E`".
-However, it seems more natural to access the "candidate `this`" using `this` than it would be if we were to use a different declaration to perform the verification (say, a static function in `E`).
-Also, it is obvious that the `this` in the body of `verifyThis` may not satisfy the requirements, and we trust developers to write the implementation of `verifyThis` with that fact in mind.*

-A cast of the form `o as X` where `X` is a type variable bound to `E` proceeds in the same way.

-This mechanism could be an optional extension of the currently specified rule (where any type cast to `E` is an error, statically or dynamically):
-If `E` does not declare a getter `bool get verifyThis` then every cast to `E` fails at run time.

-*In other words, a dynamic cast to a protected extension type `E` with no getter of the form `bool get verifyThis` works as if we had had `bool get verifyThis => false`, except that each dynamic cast to `E` will fail like this even in the case where we have a different member named `verifyThis`, e.g., `void verifyThis(int i) {}`.*

-### Non-object entities

 If we introduce any non-object entities in Dart (that is, entities that cannot be assigned to a variable of type `Object?`, e.g., external C /